CornwallHub/CornwallHub.github.io/workshops/intro-to-python.md

 4. Wednesday 23 September (no computers available, so bring your own laptop!)
 - 0900 - 1200, room: ESI Richard Trevethick room
 - 1300 - 1600, room: ESI Richard Trevethick room

+Sessions 1-3 will be held in the IT Training suite 1.031, located in the Daphne du Maurier (DDM) building on the Penryn Campus.
+You can reach room 1.031 by going to the library in the Exchange building and following the direction 'IT Suites'.

+Session 4 will be held in the Richard Trevethick room, on the ground floor of the the Environment and Sustainability Insitute, also located on the Penryn Campus.

 ## Registration